rajeshelurii/Angular-Interview-Questions/README.md

  62. ### How do you create app shell in Angular?
-      An App shell is a way to render a portion of your application via a route at build time.
-This is useful to first paint of your application that appears quickly because the browser can render static HTML and CSS without the need to initialize JavaScript.
-You can achieve this using Angular CLI which generates an app shell for running server-side of your app.
+      An app shell is a way to render a portion of your application at build time, providing a fast initial loading experience.
+It allows the browser to display static HTML and CSS quickly, without waiting for JavaScript to initialize.

-      ```javascript
+      ```bash
-      ng generate appShell [options] (or)
+      ng generate appShell [options]
-      ng g appShell [options]
       ```